valeriafloral/Abies_foliar_mycobiome/README.md

 ### Data availability

 Raw data and parsed outputs to perform downstream analyses are not currently available in this repository.
 The content will remain hidden until publication.
-Once published the data will be available on [**OSF**](https://osf.io/xur7g/) (**PRIVATE PROJECT TEMPORARELY**).
+Once published the data will be available on [**OSF**](https://osf.io/xur7g/) (**TEMPORARELY PRIVATE PROJECT**).
 If you need the data or any other information, please contact: valeriaflores@ciencias.unam.mx.